Deciphering the explosion mechanism of Type-Ia SNe using their remnants I: general properties and a case study on Tycho's SNR: Results

 In this section, we discuss how the ratio $l_0^{\mathrm{Si}}/l_0^{\mathrm{Fe}}$ (or equivalently $l_0^{\mathrm{S}}/l_0^{\mathrm{Fe}}$) evolves with time for different SNR models.
 The time evolution of $l_0^{\mathrm{Si}}/l_0^{\mathrm{Fe}}$ is plotted in Fig.~\ref{fig:l0_ratio_ev}.
 The ratios corresponding to the near-$\mathrm{M_{ch}}$ models hover close to unity at all times, while those for the sub-$\mathrm{M_{ch}}$ models increase beyond unity and consistently remain in the range $1.3-2.0$ at late times.
 This shows that the typical size of IGE (or Fe) dominated substructures in sub-$\mathrm{M_{ch}}$ SNR models is larger compared to their IME (Si and S here) counterparts, since a smaller $l_0$ value corresponds to a larger angular size.
 In contrast, IGE- and IME-dominated substructures have the same typical size for near-$\mathrm{M_{ch}}$ models.

-Fig.~\ref{fig:l0_ratio_ev} also shows the $l_0^{\mathrm{Si}}/l_0^{\mathrm{Fe}}$ ratio for Tycho's SNR, which places its progenitor firmly in the sub-$\mathrm{M_{ch}}$ class.
-As discussed above, we find the best match for Tycho's power spectra to have a dynamical age of $t_D=0.6$, but we consider the entire likely range of $t_D=0.4-0.8$ (see Section~\ref{subsec:remnant}).
-Fig.~\ref{fig:tycho_ps} also makes it clear that $l_0^{\mathrm{Si}}$ is significantly larger than $l_0^{\mathrm{Fe}}$ for Tycho and their ratio shouldn't be as close to unity as for our near-$\mathrm{M_{ch}}$ models.

 Why does this dichotomy arise?
 The answer is rooted in the abundance of elements in the ejecta, which is plotted in Fig.~\ref{fig:model_abundance_profiles} as a function of the mass coordinate.
-We see that the outer layers of the sub-$\mathrm{M_{ch}}$ models are IGE-poor in comparison to their near-$\mathrm{M_{ch}}$ counterparts.
+We see that the outer layers of the sub-$\mathrm{M_{ch}}$ models in our sample are IGE-poor in comparison to their near-$\mathrm{M_{ch}}$ counterparts.
 This means the turbulent shocked region in the sub-$\mathrm{M_{ch}}$ models at early times are also IGE-poor (but not IME-poor).
 RTI substructures formed at early times have a smaller typical size (that is, a larger peak wavenumber $l_0$; see Fig.~\ref{fig:density_ps_dd}).
 For the sub-$\mathrm{M_{ch}}$ models, these substructures are thus IME-rich but IGE-deficient.
 The reverse shock encounters more IGEs as it reaches deeper inside the ejecta at late times.
 By then, the density scale height has increased and allows for formation of typically larger substructures, which are dominated by IGEs.
-This is not the case for the near-$\mathrm{M_{ch}}$ models, where IMEs and IGEs are relatively more evenly mixed and are similarly involved in the formation of RTI substructures at all times.
+In contrast, the outer layers of the near-$\mathrm{M_{ch}}$ models in our sample are relatively more IGE-rich, exhibiting less ejecta stratification compared to the sub-$\mathrm{M_{ch}}$ models.
+In these models, IMEs and IGEs are thus similarly involved in the formation of RTI substructures at all times.

+The $l_0^{\mathrm{Si}}/l_0^{\mathrm{Fe}}$ ratio for Tycho's SNR, as shown in Fig.~\ref{fig:l0_ratio_ev}, therefore implies significant IGE-deficiency in the outer layers of Tycho's progenitor.
+This holds true even if the dynamical age of Tycho is considered to be somewhere in the range $t_D=0.4-0.8$ (see section~\ref{subsec:remnant}), instead of taking $t_D=0.6$ (as shown by the analysis in section~\ref{subsec:tycho_ps}).
+In this work, such radial stratification of IGEs seems to be an exclusive feature of only the sub-$\mathrm{M_{ch}}$ models.
+Whether or not this property can be robustly attributed to sub-$\mathrm{M_{ch}}$ Type-Ia SNe in general, remains an open question, which will be discussed further in section~\ref{subsec:phys_implications}.